Skip to main content

 Biography

-Our research focuses on fundamental, RNA-directed mechanisms underlying the regulation of gene expression and how these mechanisms are disrupted in human diseases and disorders.
-We are particularly interested in understanding how the process of alternative splicing is regulated and integrated with other layers of gene expression to both control – and achieve complexity in – nervous system development and function.
-Part of our research programme encompasses the development and application of technologies enabling the high-throughput discovery and characterisation of RNA regulatory networks.
-A specific focus of our collaborative research at King’s is to discover and utilise splicing and additional RNA signatures in the development of therapeutic strategies capable of selectively rescuing normal functioning to neurons that are pathogenically-altered in autism and other brain disorders.
+Part of Benjamin's research programme encompasses the development and application of technologies enabling the high-throughput discovery and characterisation of RNA regulatory networks.
+A specific focus of his collaborative research at King’s is to discover and utilise splicing and additional RNA signatures in the development of therapeutic strategies capable of selectively rescuing normal functioning to neurons that are pathogenically-altered in autism and other brain disorders.

-Find out more about my research:
+Find out more about my research

-Key Collaborators:
+Key Collaborators

 • Professor Jernej Ule, King’s College London and Crick Institute

-• Professor Sabine Cordes, Lunenfeld-Tanenbaum Research Institute - Mount Sinai Hospital, and University of Toronto
+• Professor Sabine Cordes, Lunenfeld-Tanenbaum Research Institute-Mount Sinai Hospital, and University of Toronto

 • Professor Mikko Taipale, Donnelly Centre, University of Toronto

-• Dr. Laura Andrea, King’s College London
+• Professor Laura Andreae, King’s College London

 Features